marcelo-ochoa/docker/ols-official/README.md

 To assist in building the images, you can use the [buildDockerImage.sh](buildDockerImage.sh) script.
 See below for instructions and usage.

 The `buildDockerImage.sh` script is just a utility shell script that performs an easy way for beginners to get started.
-Expert users are welcome to dir ectly call `docker build` with their prefered set of parameters.
+Expert users are welcome to directly call `docker build` with their prefered set of parameters.

 ### Building Scotas OLS Docker Install Images
 **IMPORTANT:** You will have to provide the Oracle Database base image at your local repository.
 See this [README.md](https://github.com/oracle/docker-images/blob/master/OracleDatabase/README.md) file for more instructions.

 Before you build the image make sure that you have a oracle/database:12.1.0.2-ee ready for example:

-     [mochoa@pocho ols-official]$ docker image ls|grep oracle
+     [mochoa@localhost ols-official]$ docker image ls|grep oracle
      ....
      oracle/database                                       12.1.0.2-ee              342cc4c79645        22 hours ago        11.2 GB
      ....